Vig7037/Vig7037/README.md

 ## 🚀 About Me

-- 📝 Completed multiple certifications, including the Azure AI Fundamentals and Python Programming Course by [@Blaze Forge](https://blazeforge.net/).
+- 📝 Completed multiple certifications, Python Programming Course by [@Blaze Forge](https://blazeforge.net/).

 ## 🌱 Currently Exploring
-- 🔍 Diving deeper into AI and machine learning, with projects utilizing Gemini and LangChain.
+- 🔍 Diving deeper into AI and machine learnin.
-- 💻 .Net Framework with C#
+- 💻 Generative AI with projects utilizing LLM models and LangChain

 ## 📬 Get in Touch